shirazisam/transactional-outbox-pattern/README.md

 ```
 mvnw spring-boot:run
 ```

+---

-## Use the web API to execute CRUD commands on the database
+## Use the web REST API to execute CRUD commands on the database

 Use **Postman** (or other) to send JSON POST & DELETE requests

-### Creat a Mandate object - use the following POST url:
+### Create a Mandate object - use the following POST url:
 ```
 http://localhost:8080/outbox/api/v1/mandates
 ```